Skip to content

 Two standards do most of the framing for low-voltage control panels and switchboards in Australia.

-AS/NZS 61439 covers low-voltage switchgear and controlgear assemblies.
-It is the Australian and New Zealand adoption of the IEC 61439 series, so an assembly designed and verified against the international standard maps closely to the local requirement.
-The series is structured in parts: the general rules in part 1 apply to every assembly, and the application parts cover specific types, such as power switchgear and controlgear assemblies, distribution boards, and busbar trunking.
-The standard sets out the requirements for design verification, temperature rise, short-circuit withstand, dielectric properties, protection against electric shock and the construction of the assembly.
-The IEC 61439 series is the reference framework that AS/NZS 61439 follows, and the official text is available through the IEC and through Standards Australia.
+AS/NZS 61439 covers low-voltage switchgear and controlgear assemblies and is the Australian and New Zealand adoption of the IEC 61439 series, so an assembly verified against the international standard maps closely to the local requirement.
+Part 1 carries the general rules that apply to every assembly, and the application parts cover specific types such as power switchgear and controlgear assemblies and distribution boards.
+The standard sets the requirements for design verification, temperature rise, short-circuit withstand, dielectric properties, protection against electric shock and the construction of the assembly.
+The official texts are available through the IEC and Standards Australia.

-AS/NZS 3000, known as the Wiring Rules, governs the electrical installation itself, including the wiring, protection and earthing of the installation that the assembly connects into.
+AS/NZS 3000, the Wiring Rules, governs the electrical installation itself: the wiring, protection and earthing that the assembly connects into.
 Where AS/NZS 61439 governs the assembly as a product, AS/NZS 3000 governs how that product is installed and connected on site.
-Both apply to most jobs, and confirming which standard covers which part of the scope is part of the design work rather than a question to settle during inspection.
+Both apply to most jobs, and confirming which standard covers which part of the scope is design work, not a question to settle during inspection.

-Other standards reach into parts of the scope depending on the plant.
-Functional safety requirements apply where the panel implements safety functions, electromagnetic compatibility matters where drives and sensitive electronics share an enclosure, and the safety of the construction and maintenance work itself sits under Australian Work Health and Safety duties for plant.
-The point is to identify the full set of applicable standards during design, because each one carries requirements that are far cheaper to build in than to retrofit.
+Other standards reach into the scope depending on the plant: functional safety where the panel implements safety functions, electromagnetic compatibility where drives and sensitive electronics share an enclosure, and the Work Health and Safety duties for plant that cover the construction and maintenance work itself.
+Identifying the full set during design matters because each one is far cheaper to build in than to retrofit.

 Design verification: from type-tested to verified assemblies